Few people in the UK have heard of Bansko. Indeed, few have been to Bulgaria.

 There is a huge amount to do in the Bansko region.
 Among other things, the area is known for its breathtaking nature and mountains.
 There is plenty to do in both winter and summer.

-But there are also fun winter activities in the surrounding villages, however, this is less known to the general public.
+But there are also fun winter activities in the surrounding villages, though these are less known to the general public.
+Here you will discover the five most fun activities for everyone!

-I bet you won't make it to the end of this street without buying a souvenir!
+This street is home to an awful lot of souvenir shops.
+I bet you won't get to the end of this street without buying a souvenir!

 Also located on this street is Bansko's only ice rink.
-Here you can enjoy skating, close to the ski lift!
+Ice skating is always a fun activity in winter!

 The World Cup is always a big event in Bansko that involves months of preparations.